mozilla/wp-web-push/wp-web-push/readme.txt

 7. Firefox notification on Linux.

 == Changelog ==
+= 1.0.0 =
+* New, improved, mobile and desktop interface for the subscription button and related tooltips.
+* Fixed minor bugs.

 = 0.0.9 =
 * Improve heuristic for the SSL warning.
 * Show a preview of what the notification will look like in the settings page.